Electricity Costs of a Rock Tumbler?

-The table below summarizes the number of kilowatts used by some of the rock tumblers that we sell per day and per month.
-If you multiply these numbers by your average cost of electricity per kilowatt hour the result will be the cost of running your tumbler per day or per month.
+This table summarizes the number of kilowatts used by some of the rock tumblers that we sell per day and per month.
+If you multiply these numbers by your average cost of electricity per kilowatt hour, the result will be the cost of running your tumbler per day or per month.

 Average Electricity Costs by State

-The average cost of electricity in the United States varies wildly.
+The cost of electricity in the United States varies wildly.
 The state of Louisiana has some of the lowest electricity rates, averaging about 6.9 cents per kilowatt hour.
-The state or Hawaii has some of the highest rates averaging about 34 cents per kilowatt hour.
+The state or Hawaii has some of the highest rates, averaging about 34 cents per kilowatt hour.

 If you want to estimate the average monthly cost of running one of the tumblers listed in the table above in your state, here is how you can do it.
-Multiply the number of kilowatts per month used by the tumbler from the table above by the average electricity cost per kilowatt hour in your state from the table in the column at right.
+Find the number of kilowatts per month used by the tumbler from the table above.
+Multiply this number by the average electricity cost per kilowatt hour in your state from the accompanying table.